 Enterprise Music Scotland is committed to making quality New Music accessible throughout Scotland.
 EMS centrally commissions a new work annually in collaboration with the Residency Project and also works closely with member promoters to assist with commissioning, touring of new works and promotional activity.

-We are delighted to announce that Enterprise Music Scotland have commissioned composerto create new chamber music for our current residency ensemble,
+Earlier this year, Enterprise Music Scotland commissioned composerto create new chamber music for our current residency ensemble, The new works 'Four Attar Songs' premièred at on 19th June 2017.

 ‘Nocturnal’ is a new collaborative work commissioned by Enterprise Music Scotland and created and performed by High Heels and Horse Hair and lighting designer Kai Fischer, as part of our Residency Project.
 The centre-piece of the performance is a new work by Judith Weir - 'Night' - written especially for the project.